 Due to its cultural significance, the area is a UNESCO World Heritage status.

-While the landscape itself is beautiful and well worth an explore, head to the small town of Salento, which is a charming picture of traditional and colourful architecture.
+While the landscape is beautiful and well worth exploring, head to the small town of Salento, which is a charming picture of traditional and colourful architecture.

-Tours of coffee plantations are popular throughout the area, with the town of Pijao hosting a popular day-long experience.
+Tours of coffee plantations are popular throughout the area, with Pijao hosting a popular day-long experience.

 The Coffee Triangle is at Caldas, Risaralda and Quindio departments.